 Response:

-I appreciate your Comment on the distinction between knowledge of statistical packages and computing knowledge necessary to implement statistics.
+We appreciate your comment on the distinction between knowledge of statistical packages and computing knowledge necessary to implement statistics.
 Indeed, often the implementation of statistical packages is necessary to implement statistics in the context of environmental science research, however, learning and implementing statistical packages is a small piece of this picture.

-As seen in Statistics Education research on computing in the Statistics curricula, a lack of computational training in the Statistics classroom is standard.
+As seen in section 2.3, detailing research in Statistics Education on computing in the Statistics curricula, a lack of computational training in the Statistics classroom is standard.
 Commonly, these students learn clean statistical analysis, often with statistical packages, on tidy data.
 Students are often either provided with code and expected to execute the code to obtain the statistical results needed or told they need to learn to program themselves or in a crash-course by a TA.
 When these students are then faced to write their own R code for tasks such as tidying or reorganizing their data, using simulation-based inference, or visualizing their own data they are in unchartered territory.
 Certainly, these students may have experienced a variety of R packages in the Statistics classroom, but that does not therefore imply that students have the computational skills necessary to use R extensively throughout their own research.

-The themes from this research bridge the gap in understanding how environmental science graduate students acquire the statistical computing skills necessary for their research.
-As seen from both the Environmental Science and Statistics Education literature, there is evidence these students are not acquiring these necessary skills in their graduate curriculum or Statistics coursework.
-This study adds a new perspective to the existing literature, carefully inspecting students’ experiences acquiring the computational skills necessary to implement statistics, rather than itemizing the deficiencies of their curriculum.
-The experiences of these students help to shed light on the importance of statistical computing knowledge, as there may be many graduate environmental science students faced with similar challenges but may not have the perseverance you are fortunate to have.
+The themes from this study bridge the gap in understanding how environmental science graduate students acquire the statistical computing skills necessary for their research.
+As outlined in both the Environmental Science and Statistics Education literature in sections 2.2 and 2.3, there is evidence these students are not acquiring these necessary skills in their graduate curriculum or Statistics coursework.
+Lines 102 to 105 establish the unique perspective of this study, and how this study adds to the existing literature which thus far has largely itemized the deficiencies of the environmental science curriculum (lines 149-158).
+The experiences of these students, described in the Results, help to shed light on the importance of statistical computing knowledge, as there may be many graduate environmental science students faced with similar challenges but may not have the perseverance you are fortunate to have.

-Statistical computing skills are data driven and thus differ in nature from the acquisition of other programming/computing skills.
-The themes of this study reflect how these participants experienced the phenomenon of acquiring the statistical computing skills necessary for environmental science research.
-These findings should not be generalized to the acquisition of other skills.
+Statistical computing skills are data driven and thus differ in nature from the acquisition of other programming/computing skills (lines 115-128).
+The themes of this study, delineated in the Results, reflect how these participants experienced the phenomenon of acquiring the statistical computing skills necessary for environmental science research.
+Lines 710-722 detail how the findings of this study should not be generalized to the acquisition of other general programming skills.

 Additionally, it was not the intention of this phenomenology to characterize situations in which statistical computing can be learned.
 An abundance of literature from the Statistics Education community can be referenced on ways in which statistical computing can be infused into the classroom, but no literature currently exists focusing on the student perspective and experience of statistical computing knowledge acquisition.

 Review: